Chapter 1

 “Okay, okay,” he said, laughing.
 “I promise.
 If ever the chance comes for me to save this world, I will.”
 She giggled as he pulled her closer, a lilting memory that died on the walls of stone buildings bordering the icy street.

-Flakes again caked Pyotr’s lashes as he stood, wishing for a reprieve.
-A moment later, his tap lowered the limousine’s window a few inches, revealing Kavarof’s yellow smile.
+Flakes again caked Pyotr’s lashes as he stood, wishing for courage.
+A moment later, his tap on the limousine’s window lowered it a few inches, revealing Kafarov’s yellow smile.